Albrechtice (Ústí nad Orlicí District): Geography

 Albrechtice is located about 18 km east of Ústí nad Orlicí and 62 km east of Pardubice.
 It lies mostly in the Zábřeh Highlands, only the southwestern part of the municipal territory extends into the Svitavy Uplands.
 The highest point is at 615 m above sea level.
 The village is situated in the valley of the Moravská Sázava River.

 History

 The first written mention of Albrechtice is from 1304, when King Wenceslaus II donated the village to the Zbraslav Monastery, which annexed it to the Lanškroun estate.
 In 1356, the estate with Albrechtice was acquired by the Litomyšl bishopric.
 After the Hussite Wars, the estate became property of the Kostka of Postupice family, who sold it to the Pernštejn family.
 In 1588, it was bought by Adam Hrzán of Harasov.
-From 1622 until the establishment of an independent municipality in 1850, Albrechtice was owned by the House of Liechtenstein.
+From 1622 until the establishment of an independent municipality in 1850, Albrechtice was owned by the Liechtenstein family.

 Transport

-The I/43 road from Brno and Svitavy to the Czech-Polish border in Králíky passes through the municipality.
+The I/43 road from Brno and Svitavy to the Czech-Polish border in Králíky runs through the municipality.